-For the linear observation operator (45), the results of this experiment can be seen in Figure 8.
-The proposed LFETPF did converge, for a dynamical ensemble size of as little as N=4, however it provides an analysis less accurate than the state-of-the-art LETKF.
-The authors believe that this is likely due to the highly Gaussian nature of the problem setup, coupled with the inexactness that localization brings.
+For the linear observation operator (45), the results of this experiment can be seen in Figure 9.
+The proposed LFETPF did converge, for a dynamical ensemble size of as little as N=4 as compared to the LETPF which required a minimum ensemble size of N=14, in line with the number of positive Lyapunov modes of the system.
+The proposed LFETPF performed slightly worse than the LETPF, which we suspect would be rectified by a larger choice of M. Both the particle filters performed worse than the state-of-the-art LETKF.